 The Boscobel Sewer Separation project was developed to eliminate the Boscobel CSO by providing separate pipe systems for sanitary sewer flows and stormwater flows instead of the combined sewer system which conveys both flows in a single pipe network.
+Approximately

-Approximately 250 acres is targeted for sewer separation.
-Additional infrastructure improvements, such as water distribution system improvements, also will be constructed as part of this project.
-Design procurement activities continued during the reporting period with an Intent to Award issued in June 2022.
-Design contracting activities are anticipated to continue during the upcoming quarter.
+250 acres is targeted for sewer separation.
+Additional infrastructure improvements, such as water distribution system improvements, will also be constructed as part of this project.
 Metro selected a single Designer to support this project along with the Benedict & Crutcher and Schrader Sewer Separation projects.
+Design activities for the combined projects began on November 15, 2022, and are expected to continue through the upcoming quarter.